-While you can find plenty of half marathon training plans online or in running books, Garbutt’s experience has shown him that it’s not always about the destination; it’s the experience along the way.
-“You might not get that dream time your very first half marathon, but it’s a process,” Garbutt says.
+Although you can find an abundant amount of half marathon training plans online or in running books, Garbutt’s experience has shown that the destination isn’t always it; it’s the experience.
+“You might not get that dream time your very first half marathon, but it’s a process,” Garbutt said.
 “Setting milestone goals along the way can be helpful in moving you toward that goal down the road.”
-If you’re ready to begin training for a half marathon, enjoy the time you spend training, relish race day, and after it’s all over, celebrate with friends and family.
-And, when you get home, enjoy the accomplishment of your first half with several well-earned beers.
+Enjoy your training sessions and celebrate your accomplishments — small or big — with friends, family, and a couple of well-earned beers.

-So the real question is how long this sonofabitch is going to take to train for, how many boozy Saturday nights you’re going to have to give up, and how many Swedish Fish are going to go on swimming.
-According to Garbutt, beginners don’t have to be hammering out five-milers; if you can handle three miles without stopping, a good training program can get you the rest of the way over 10 weeks.
-If you’re already active in another fairly aerobic sport, from pick-up basketball to cycling, soccer, or another “deeper base of fitness,” he says, you can cut your time to eight weeks, but probably not much shorter.
-And why would you want to?
-“We don’t believe in shortcuts,” he says.
-“We always like folks to be in it for the journey as much as for the finish line.”
+So the real question is how long this sonofabitch is going to take to train for, how many boozy Saturday nights you’re going to have to give up, and how much Swedish Fish are going to go on swimming.
+According to Garbutt, beginners don’t have to be hammering out 5-milers; if you can handle 3 miles without stopping, a good training program can get you the rest of the way over 10 weeks.
+If you’re already active in another fairly aerobic sport, from pick-up basketball to cycling, soccer, or another “deeper base of

-While many programs focus on the longer runs, preparing your body for the demand of 13.1 miles, Garbutt and his team believe in speed workouts every week.
-“The goal is always to increase efficiency,” he says.
-Running faster expands range of motion and improves overall running form, which transfers back to your slower miles, which become faster.
+While many programs focus on longer runs, preparing your body for the demand of 13.1 miles, Garbutt and his team believe in speed workouts every week.
+“The goal is always to increase efficiency,” he said.
+Running faster expands the range of motion and improves overall running form, which transfers back to your slower miles, which become faster.

 Some of Garbutt’s favorites include hill repeats at an eight or nine effort out of 10 or the classic four repeats of two minutes “hard” with a minute of recovery between each.
 Sandwich either of these between a 15-minute warm-up and a 15-minute cool-down.